Ovita Thornton

 Controversy

-The ACC Democratic party censured Thornton over this incident, saying that she has enabled Republicans to undermine democracy locally.
+The ACC Democratic party censured Thornton over this incident, saying that she enabled Republicans to undermine democracy locally.

 Other Issues